Senior Lecturer, La Trobe University, Bendigo, Australia

 A career that makes a difference

 After graduating in 2011, Rodrigo returned to Brazil where he spent two years as a postdoctoral fellow, followed by another two years as a lecturer.
-In 2016, he moved to Australia to join La Trobe University; a role he has held ever since.
+In 2016, he moved to Australia to join La Trobe University where he has worked ever since.

 He knew fairly early on that he wanted to be a lecturer, Rodrigo says.